wormhole-foundation/hello-wormhole/beyond-hello-wormhole.md

 Suppose you wish to request a delivery from chain A to chain B, and then after the delivery has completed on chain B, you wish to deliver some information to chain C.

-One way to do this is to call `sendPayloadToEvm` within the implementation of `receiveWormholeMessages` on chain B. Often in these scenarios, you only have currency on chain A, but you can still request the appropriate amount as your ‘receiverValue’ in your delivery request on chain A.
+One way to do this is to call `sendPayloadToEvm` within the implementation of `receiveWormholeMessages` on chain B. Often in these scenarios, you only have currency on chain A, but you can still request the appropriate amount as your `receiverValue` in your delivery request on chain A.

-There is still a downside - if you had provided a refundAddress, you are likely entitled to some amount of chain B currency as a refund from your chain A → B delivery!
+There is still a downside - if you had provided a `refundAddress`, you are likely entitled to some amount of chain B currency as a refund from your chain A → B delivery!
 Ideally, you’d like to use this refund as part of the funding towards executing your B → C delivery request.
 If that isn’t possible, your next best options are to provide a wallet on the target chain to receive your refund, or request your refund be sent to a different chain (in which case you lose a portion of your refund to the fee of an additional delivery).

 We provide an [alternative way to achieve this that provides some cost savings: Forwarding](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/interfaces/relayer/IWormholeRelayer.sol#L271).
 The purpose of forwarding is to use the refund from chain A → B to add to the funding of the delivery from chain B → C.

-simply use `forwardPayloadToEvm` instead of `sendPayloadToEvm` to use this functionality!
+Simply use `forwardPayloadToEvm` instead of `sendPayloadToEvm` to use this functionality!

 ```solidity
 /*